 David was really messing with all of us a lot early in that 2002 season, always talking and joking and pranking.
 But Koskie thought it was time for payback.
 So in the middle of a game, he went back into the clubhouse to David’s locker and lined his underwear with peanut butter.
 After the game, we were all sitting in the clubhouse, and David came out of the showers, went to his locker and started getting dressed.
 He was talking to us — he was always talking — as he was getting dressed, so when he slid his tightie-whities on, he didn’t even realize that there was a lot of peanut butter in there.
 We were all just sitting there, waiting for it to hit him …

 Then his shirt.
 Then his shoes.
 Then his coat.
 Still nothing.

 He started walking away, and we were like, OK, does he have peanut butter in there?
 Or is he just used to having stuff between his legs?

 Right when he gets to the door, about 10 yards away from us, he freezes, turns and looks back …

 “Yoooooou motherfuckers!” … In that signature Papi voice.

 He went off.
 He was screaming, cursing at us, and we were literally rolling on the clubhouse floor while he got undressed and got back in the shower to clean the peanut butter out of his butt.
 We were like, “What took you so long to notice?!
 Are you used to that?!”

 He still has it out for us for that one, but he had it coming.
 He always had us laughing in the clubhouse, whether it was him coming at us or us going at him.
 That’s what that team was like.
 That’s what made it so special.
 That’s why we became winners.
-We went from being called “the best Triple-A team in baseball” before the season, to “the team that saved baseball” after.
+We went from being called “the best Triple-A team in baseball” before the season, to “” after.

 That season set the tone for the rest of my career.
 That team taught me about the power of chemistry and camaraderie, and from that point on, that’s what I tried to bring to every organization I played for.